Overview of Our Service Model

 We accept one student each year into the program to fully fund their education for the duration of achieving their degree.
 This includes tuition, housing, food, and technology.
 We also provide mentorship and professional development from a Dominican doctor.
 This allows students who otherwise couldn't attend school to achieve their dreams.

-Currently, we have three students in our program and will add a fourth during the summer of 2022.
+Currently, we have four students in our program and will add more in the future.

 The Hartman Initiative Clinic